ADAA DANCE BATTLES | FOLLOW YOUR PASSION

 For your entry to be valid you must use both hashtags in the video title, video description and displayed within the video.

-Go to adaaproject.com/dancebattles to fill form and submit your YOUTUBE video LINK.
+Click the Button Below to fill form and submit your “INSTAGRAM video LINK”.

 At the ADAA DANCE BATTLE competitions teams of dancers, known as crews, compete against each other.